dotnet/corefx/src/System.Reflection.Metadata/specs/PortablePdb-Metadata.md

 _EnumType_ must be an enum type as defined in ECMA-335 §II.14.3.
 The value of _EnumTypeCode_ must match the underlying type of the _EnumType_.

-The encoding of the _GeneralValue_ is determined based upon the type expressed by _TypeDefOrRefOrSpecEncoded_ specified in _GeneralConstant_.
+The encoding of the _GeneralValue_ is determined based upon the type expressed by _TypeDefOrRefOrSpecEncoded_ specified in _GeneralConstant_. _GeneralValue_ for special types listed in the table below has to be present and is encoded as specified.
 If the _GeneralValue_ is not present the value of the constant is the default value of the type.
 If the type is a reference type the value is a null reference, if the type is a pointer type the value is a null pointer, etc.

 | Namespace     | Name     | _GeneralValue_ encoding  |
 |:--------------|:---------|:-------------------------|